udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template/README.md

     1. Choose the VPC in the current region that was just created (see step 12)
     2. Add the two private subnets by first selecting their Availability zone (see step 12)
-2. Be sure you’re in your primary region, and create a new database The database:
+2. Be sure you’re in your primary region, and create a new database

+The database:
+- Choose "Standard Create"
 - Must be a MySQL database
+- Choose the "Production" template
-- Should be a “burstable” instance type
+- Should be a “burstable” instance size
-- Should have “General Purpose” storage (no need for Provisioned IOPS)
+- Should use “General Purpose” storage (no need for Provisioned IOPS)
 - Must be a Multi-AZ database
 - Must be in the newly created VPC in the newly created subnet group
 - Must have only the “UDARR-Database” security group
 - Must have an initial database called “udacity”
 - Must have automatic backups enabled for a period of 7 days
-3. Create a read replica database in the standby region (this is done from the active region) The read replica
+3. **In the active region**, create a "read replica".  **Choose the standby region as the location** (under "Network & Security")

+	The read replica
 - Should be a “burstable” instance type
-- Must be in the newly created VPC in the newly created subnet group
+- Must be in the secondary VPC in the newly created subnet group
 - Must have only the “UDARR-Database” security group

-***SUBMIT screenshot of the configuration of the primary and read replica database after they are created***
+***SAVE screenshots of the configuration of the primary and read replica database after they are created.***

-***SUBMIT screenshot of the configuration of the database subnet groups as well as the route tables associated with those subnets***
+***SAVE screenshots of the configuration of the database subnet groups as well as the route tables associated with the database subnets.***

 ### Estimate availability of this configuration